alphagov/pay-recurring-card-payments/README.md

 # Recurring card payments

-> :warning: The information in this repository represents a snapshot of features under development.
-Please see [https://docs.payments.service.gov.uk/](https://docs.payments.service.gov.uk/) for up to date guidance.
+> :warning: This feature and guidance is part of a private beta so may be subject to change.
+For general help using Pay please refer to [Pay's documentation](https://docs.payments.service.gov.uk/) or [contact support](https://www.payments.service.gov.uk/support/) if you have questions.

+GOV.UK Pay is adding support for recurring card payments  (also known as automatic card payments).
+Public sector services will be able to set up agreements with their users so that they can repeatedly charge for services provided on an ongoing basis.

+Once a user gives permission, the amount can be automatically deducted on a prearranged schedule e.g daily, monthly, annually until a user chooses to end the agreement.

+This space documents the conceptual model and API interface to allow your service to set up and start processing recurring payments with GOV.UK Pay.
+This will rely on tokenisation provided by the underlying PSP in use (currently Worldpay or Stripe) to securely store the card numbers on your behalf.
+Our team is here to support your service getting started.

 ## Getting started

-To start building a recurring card payments integration with your service, you can [contact support](https://www.payments.service.gov.uk/support) to enable the features for your existing Sandbox account.
+To start building a recurring card payments integration with your service, [contact support](https://www.payments.service.gov.uk/support/) to enable the features for your existing Sandbox account.

 With recurring features enabled, you can start integrating with: